BOWMANVILLE HIGH SCHOOL

 Bowmanville High School students consistently demonstrate their character through fundraising activities that support others.
 Annually, BHS participates in the Terry Fox Run and the Annual Earth Day Clean-Up.
-The school has also provided support to other local organizations and events such as Hoops for Heart, Bowl for Big Brothers and Big Sisters, the Salvation Army, and the 30 Hour Famine.
+The school has also provided support to other local organizations and events such as Hoops for Heart, Bowl for Big Brothers and Big Sisters, the Salvation Army, Relay For Life and the 30 Hour Famine.
 The students and staff participate annually in food and toy drives.

 Students helped to develop hiking trails along Bowmanville Creek, completed a variety of work for elderly neighbours, worked as student instructors for elementary students in the Durham Groundwater Festival, and assisted with equipment and publicity for Ontario Power Generation’s NatureFest.